 Your impressions will be sent to our partner dental lab.
 Advanced plastics will be used to create a long-lasting mouthguard that fits around your teeth perfectly.

 You’ll come back to our office to pick up your mouthguard.
-Dr. Anna will give you instructions on how to wear it properly, and how to care for your teeth and your new mouthguard.
+Your Rancho Mission Viejo dentist will give you instructions on how to wear it properly, and how to care for your teeth and your new mouthguard.
 Then, you’ll be sent home.

 You may need a night guard if you grind your teeth.
 It’s estimated that up to 10% of adults grind their teeth (bruxism).
 This refers to an uncontrolled gnashing and clenching of the teeth at night.
 Over time, it can lead to premature wear and tear on the teeth.
 It may even contribute to other conditions like TMJ/TMD (Temporomandibular Joint Disorder).